Not every villain has to sound like one. Perhaps, instead of having a malevolent rasp

 - Sosuke Aizen, Gin Ichimaru, Szayel Aporro Grantz and Shuukuro Tsukishima from Bleach.

-- Digimon Adventure: Of the four Dark Masters, Mugendramon is easily the most prolific killer, effortlessly slaughtering dozens of Numemon with no hesitation whatsoever and being willing to bring down entire cities to capture his targets.
+- Digimon Adventure: Of the four Dark Masters, Machinedramon is easily the most prolific killer, effortlessly slaughtering dozens of Numemon with no hesitation whatsoever and being willing to bring down entire cities to capture his targets.
 He also barely raises his voice above a cold, robotic whisper and has little interest in idle banter.
-It truly is something to hear him call his Infinity Cannon in a completely lifeless, quiet, deadpan voice.
+It truly is something to hear him call his Giga Cannon in a completely lifeless, quiet voice.

 - Xellos from Slayers.